Low Histamine Chicken Salad Buddha Bowl Recipe

-Low Histamine Chicken Salad Buddha Bowl: Nutrition Facts
+Histamine Intolerance Chicken Salad Buddha Bowl Recipe: Nutrition Facts

 You already know that avocado, soy sauce, pickled cabbage (and pickled anything, really), along with certain nuts, seeds and lemon dressings are either histamine-containing or histamine-releasing.
 That’s why I’ve substituted them with other ingredients that match similar textures and flavours, so you won’t even miss them!

 Chicken and egg are healthy protein sources, complete with a full complement of the amino acids your body needs to build protein, hormones, enzymes and a host of other body functions.

 But - keep in mind, these ingredients must be fresh!
 Why?
 Because, proteins are especially high in biogenic amines (one of which is histamine) when the tissue begins to break down, so leaving them out at room temperature could increase their histamine content, resulting in histamine intolerance symptoms.

 Egg is often questioned on a low-histamine food plan.
 When the white is raw, it is a high histamine food, but is usually well-tolerated and low in histamine when the white is thoroughly cooked.
 If you don’t tolerate eggs in general, feel free to leave it out of the recipe and add a little more chicken.

 Roasted vegetables are so versatile!
 No longer are they a warm side to a winter’s dinner.
 Hot or cold, you can add them to your salad for a deliciously different flavour.
 Now - before you turn your nose up at Brussels sprouts, give the roasted variety a try.
 They’ll be crisp and salty after being in the oven and, paired with the sweetness of the roasted butternut squash, you can’t go wrong.